Juniper-SE/vmm-v3-script/Doc/README.md

 This script is used to create configuration files, which will be used to create and run VMs (Virtual Machines) on Juniper's VMM infastructure.
 The scripts has been modified to work with VMM 3.0

+## Caveat

+The latest version for paramiko (version 4.0.0), support for DSSKey has been deprecated.

+The problem is pyez 2.7.4 still use DSSKey when it uses the paramiko modules.

+Until this is fixed, please use the previous version of paramiko. in my lab, I am using paramiko 3.5.1

 ## update on the script
 new features has been added into the scripts :